jdeathe/centos-ssh-apache-php-fcgi/README.md

 ##### SERVICE_UID

 The ```SERVICE_UID``` environmental variable is used to set a response header named ```X-Service-Uid``` that lets you identify the container that is serving the content.
 This is useful when you have many containers running on a single host using different ports or if you are running a cluster and need to identify which host the content is served from.
-The default value is set to the Service Unit's App Group Name, Local ID and Instance ID.
+If the value contains the placeholder `{{HOSTNAME}}` it will be replaced with the system `hostname` value; by default this is the container id but the hostname can be modified using the `--hostname` docker create|run parameter.

 ```
 ...
-  --env "SERVICE_UID=app-1.1.1" \
+  --env "SERVICE_UID={{HOSTNAME}}" \
 ...
 ```